daniel-023/indonesian-asr-intern/README.md

   - Compared GigaSpeech2 and Granary performance on noisy, accented English data.

 - **Weeks 13–14 – Continued processing & repository preparation**
+  - Updated punctuation normalisation at force algnment stage to allow `'` and `-`.
-  - Processed Indonesian-accented English data with the GigaSpeech2 pipeline.
+  - Processed Indonesian and Filipino-accented English speech with the GigaSpeech2 pipeline.
-  - Compiled this repository as an internship deliverable.
+  - Compiled GitHub repository.